 - The non-aggressor was not merely acting out of revenge.
 2

 In other words, killing in self-defense is lawful only when the person faces an immediate threat of being killed or seriously injured him/herself.
 A “bare fear” of being hurt is insufficient to justify killing in self-defense.

 Example: Leland is walking home when Zack approaches him, produces a knife, and orders Leland to give him his wallet.
 Leland responds by grabbing the knife and stabbing Zack to death.
-In this case, Leland acted in lawful self-defense because Zack presented an urgent threat to Leland’s safety, and any reasonable person in Leland’s position would also fear for his/her safety.
+In this case, Leland acted in lawful self-defense under Nevada’s stand your ground laws because Zack presented an urgent threat to Leland’s safety, and any reasonable person in Leland’s position would also fear for his/her safety.

 If Zack in the above example was not armed, then Leland probably would not have legal justification to kill Zack unless Zack started to aggressively and repeatedly punch Leland.

 2.1.
 Is there a duty to retreat before using deadly force in Nevada?